How to Choose a Good Bottle of Wine?

 The vintage indicates the year the grapes were harvested.

-Since the weather has an impact on the plant, knowing the year allows us to know under what conditions the grapes grew.
+Since the weather impacts the plant, knowing the year helps to understand the conditions in which the grapes grew.

 Some years are exceptional, others more difficult.

-A 2022 vintage in Bordeaux will have nothing to do with a 2017, for example.
+A 2022 vintage in Bordeaux will be nothing like a 2017, for example.

 Not necessarily.